Schumi23/ATL-Calendar/site/content/pages/calendar-faq.md

 Anyone!
 The calendar is free service for community members to use.

-**Please note:** Shift hosts the calendar as a public service.
-Rides and events are posted to the Shift calendar by community members, not by Shift.
-Rides and events posted to the Shift calendar are not sponsored by Shift or Shift’s fiscal sponsor, Umbrella.

-### Are rides free?

-Most events are free.
-If there's a fee, it has to be listed in the description.

 ### Do rides return to the start location?

 It depends.
 Some rides do, and some don't.
 Ride leaders have the option to indicate whether the ride is a loop or not, and can also provide info about the end location.
 Contact the organizer if you're not sure.